 Sorrel Sky Gallery

 Sorrel Sky Gallery, in historic downtown Durango, specializes in a contemporary blend of regional fine art and jewelry.
 A unique and exciting gallery experience.
 Highlighting the stunning jewelry designs of Ben Nighthorse.
 828 Main Ave., 247-3555, www.sorrelsky.com.

-This gallery is a combined studio, gallery and shop.
+This gallery is a combination studio, gallery and retail store.
 The space is shared by artisans with talents that include painting, illustration, sculpture, graphic design and more.
 The artisans engage in creative dialogues with gallery visitors, as well as display and sell their work.
 1027 Main Ave., 426-9853, www.anddurango.com.

 There’s No Place Like Home

-Here in Durango, There’s No Place Like Home is an eclectic mix of Chinese antique furniture, decorative accessories, quirky gift items, uncommon clothing and stunning jewelry.
-The shop offers unparalleled shopping for locals and visitors alike.
+Here in Durango, There’s No Place Like Home.
+With an eclectic mix of Chinese antique furniture, decorative accessories, quirky gift items, uncommon clothing and stunning jewelry, the shop offers unparalleled shopping for locals and visitors alike.
 822 Main Ave., 385-7300, www.theresnoplacelikehomeinc.com.

 From rustic to refined — a fresh look at home furnishings.
 Accent pillows, lamps, chandeliers, area rugs and mirrors complement this assortment of furniture.
 For unique gifts, bedding, table décor and fabulous entertaining.
 Free personalized interior-design consultation available.
 925 Main Ave., 247-1010, www.tippycanoedurango.com.